Mitchi-02/ms-api-composer/README.md

 # Micro Services with API Composer
-A micro services api that uses the API-COMPOSER pattern for data joins between services, for a school exam.
+A micro services api that uses the api composition pattern for data joins between services, for a school exam.
 ## Getting Started
 ### Clone the Repository
   ```bash